Memorable Manitobans: Donald Marto “Don” Malinowski (1924-2003)

-In 1962, he became the first Catholic priest to seek a seat in the Manitoba Legislature, running unsuccessfully for the NDP in Winnipeg Centre.
-Defeated again in 1966, he was successful at the 1969 general election and was said to remark that he hoped to “translate the Judeo-Christian ideals into legislation.”
+In the 1966 provincial general election, he became the first Catholic priest to seek a seat in the Manitoba Legislature, running unsuccessfully for the New Democratic Party in Winnipeg Centre.
+He was successful at the 1969 general election and was said to remark that he hoped to “translate the Judeo-Christian ideals into legislation.”
 As an MLA, he advocated for increases in the minimum wage and affordable housing for seniors.
 He opposed Sunday shopping and the return of the death penalty.
 He was re-elected in 1973, 1977, and 1981, in the latter year winning a tightly contested nomination race against Roland Penner in which he told party members that “anyone who voted for a communist would spend an eternity in hell.”
 He did not stand for re-election in 1986.

 He died at Calgary, Alberta on 16 May 2003.